Is It Safe to Camp Alone as a Single Woman?

-At some point in time, nature calls.
+If you love camping and you just need to get out and away, you probably know what I mean when I say that I love camping alone.
 You may be living in the city, missing the smell of alpine pines.
 Maybe you simply just want to disconnect.
-Whatever your reason, there's a time in a person's life where they just have to get back to nature.
+Whatever your reason, there's a time in a person's life when they just have to get back to nature.

-That's me.
 I started camping on my own when I was in my early 20s.
-Here are some tips I learned along the way—from having the right gear to knowing where to go.
-I hope this helps you consider your next camping trip.
+Here are some tips I learned along the way, from having the right gear to knowing where to go and staying safe.
+I hope this helps you consider your next camping trip, especially if you are a woman or young adult venturing out solo for the first time.

 This article can be adapted for anyone who is camping alone as we should all adhere to the same safety precautions.